ahsanulks/finance-tracker/README.md

 - Condition assumptions:
   - If no transactions are found, the program will return an error.

+### 4. Requirement Challenge
+The challenge here is how we read the CSV file since the order of the rows is not guaranteed.
+This means we need to read all rows before processing them.
+Handling small CSV files is straightforward, but when dealing with large files, reading and processing them efficiently becomes more challenging.

+To optimize performance, we need to ensure our program runs efficiently without excessive processing time.
+At the same time, we must balance resource usage to avoid high memory consumption, which could lead to an Out of Memory error.

+How I solved this problem is explained in the [Worker Pool Pattern](#worker-pool-pattern) section.

 ## Design Decision
 ### Architecture Design
 To ensure future enhancements, such as changing the output format from JSON to a file, our architecture should be designed in a way that allows seamless modifications without affecting the business logic layer.